AdamKobus/compose-navigation/docs/tutorial/09_checking_the_result_of_nav.md

 We used [NavigationConsumer] quite a lot so far, but we didn't touch on its blocking methods yet.
 Those provide a way to learn the result of the navigation and block the calling coroutine until the back stack actually updates.

-One important thing to know is that the action is considered completed regardless how the back stack changes.
+One important thing to know is that the action is considered as complete regardless if back stack changes to the expected destination or not.
 For now at least, the sole event of back stack updating is considered a success.

-We will experiment with blocking methods in `ImageScreen`.
-We will do navigation inside the view this time, without adding a ViewModel:
+We will implement navigation inside the view this time without adding a ViewModel:

 > `.nav.TutorialNavActions.kt`
 ```kotlin